mad in pursuit travel notebook

 *

 Tony Martyn is just one of a few passionate family historians I've met as a result of posting family histories online.
-There is Tony Bush and Robert Stephens with their giant map of Stephens connections, whose family hails from Ballaghduff, as mine does.
-And Eileen Romney from St. Louis who wondered how her grandmother got there and how Julia McKee and Thomas Dunne figured into the plot—our families both have roots in or near Rushestown.
-Julia McKee turns out to be a Stephens.
+There is Tony Bush and Robert Stephens with their giant map of Stephens connections, whose family hails from Ballaghduff, as do my Dunnes.
+And Eileen Romney from St. Louis who wondered how her grandmother got there and how Julia McKee and Thomas Dunne figured into the plotour families both have roots in or near Rushestown.
+Julia McKee (a lifelong friend of my grandmother) turns out to be a Stephens.
 And Thomas Dunne married my grandmother's heretofore unknown Aunt Delia.

-My great-uncle Mike Martin might have been granted a plot of land to farm by the Congested Districts Board around 1905.
-He and his Rushestown neighbor Matt Dunne were going to be neighbors on their new acreage in Cooloo.
-But in 1907, Mike found himself on the boat to America with a group of emigrants from Kilkerrin.
-His American contact was Matt's brother Thomas in St. Louis.
-It appears that Julia Stephens McKee was already there, perhaps also assisted by Thomas Dunne.
-Mike Martin took his niece Ellen Dunne with him.
-In 1914, Ellen sent for her sister Bridget... who became my grandmother.
+My great-uncle Mike Martin might have been granted a plot of land to farm by the Congested Districts Board around 1907.
+He and his Rushestown neighbor Matt Dunne (possibly a cousin to the Ballaghduff Dunnes) would have been neighbors on their new acreage in Cooloo.
+Instead, Mike found himself on the boat to America with a group of emigrants from Kilkerrin, including his niece Ellen Dunne.
+His destination was St. Louis, where his sister Delia had settled in 1895.
+Delia was married to Matt's brother Thomas, who emigrated in 1896.
+In 1914, Ellen Dunne (now married to Ernest Price) sent for her sister Bridget... who became my grandmother.

 These stories reinforce my growing belief that doing Irish family history is as much about studying ecosystems as it is about lineage.
 Certain families stay close to their villages, even if they migrate thousands of miles away.
 "Clannish" people know who they can trust and cluster together.
-The Irish practiced "chain migration"—someone emigrates, then raises enough money for the next person to emigrate, usually a sibling, but often enough a neighbor.
+The Irish practiced "chain migration"someone emigrates, then raises enough money for the next person to emigrate, usually a sibling, but often enough a neighbor.
 Or maybe they didn't send money but provided a landing spot and knew who had jobs.
+(See my entry on Dunne/Martin family connections in St. Louis.)